ceesb/TRSFiles.jl/README.md

 data_input = trs_data(trs, "INPUT")
 ```

-The read code uses mmap, is thread-safe, there's no locking and no allocations.
+The read code uses mmap, is thread-safe, there's no locking, and no allocations.

 ## Writing

 You can create a file from scratch, or append to an existing file.
-Writing is completely distinct from reading, and you cannot open a file in both write and read mode, or append and read mode.
+Writing is completely distinct from reading, and you cannot open a file in both "write and read" mode, or "append and read" mode.
 I implemented the writing code mostly for unit testing the reading code.

 ```
 using Trsfile